Alexintosh/Bestnet/README.md

 ## Features

-🍴 Create forks from any block in a breeze
+🍴 Create forks from any block in a breeze <br>
-🤓 Human-readable RPC Urls
+🤓 Human-readable RPC Urls<br>
-🎚️ Turn ON/OFF your fork at anytime
+🎚️ Turn ON/OFF your fork at anytime<br>
-📝 Check your fork logs
+📝 Check your fork logs<br>
-🎯 Automagically deploy contracts in the fork
+🎯 Automagically deploy contracts in the fork<br>
-🥸 Automagically scripts which requires impersonating an account 🔐 Simple authentifications
+🥸 Automagically scripts which requires impersonating an account<br>
+🔐 Simple authentifications<br>

 ## Install